carmman/2S-SOM_versionCM/README.md

 # 2S-SOM_versionCM

 This repository has Matlab code developped by Khalil Yala at Locean (Sorbonne Universites, Paris).
-This code need the SOM Toolbox (see https://github.com/ilarinieminen/SOM-Toolbox for maybe the most recent version of Kohonen code).
+This code needs the SOM Toolbox (see https://github.com/ilarinieminen/SOM-Toolbox, maybe the most recent version of Kohonen code).
 The directory `som_for_2s_som/` contains three functions which are a modified version from the ones from SOM-Toolbox.
 Use those functions in replacement for the originals !